- 1 General guidelines for obtaining a good result from XDS

 - Another way to judge Wilson outliers is to identify resolution ranges that deviate from 1. in the table HIGHER ORDER MOMENTS OF WILSON DISTRIBUTION OF ACENTRIC DATA in CORRECT.LP.
 "Aliens" that are put into REMOVE.HKL will lower the values in these resolution ranges!

 - SCALEPACK users: don't confuse this process of rejecting Wilson outliers with the iterative procedure of rejecting scaling outliers that is usually done when using SCALEPACK.
-Scaling outliers are handled non-iteratively in XDS; the only way to influence XDS in this respect is by modifying WFAC1.
+Scaling outliers are handled automatically in XDS (and XSCALE); the only way to influence XDS in this respect is by modifying WFAC1.

 Optimizing the anomalous signal